beam-cloud/examples/finetuning/gemma/README.md

 ```
 One interesting thing to note above is that we are mounting a volume to our container.
 This volume is where we have uploaded our intial weights from hugging face and our training dataset.
 It is also where we will store our additional fine-tuned weights.

+We can start our training by running `python finetune.py`.

 ## Inference
 In `inference.py`, we are loading up our model with the additional fine-tuned weights and setting up an endpoint to send it requests.
 Note, that we make use of the Beam's `on_start` functionality so that we only load the model when the container starts instead of every time we receive a request.
 Let's explore the `endpoint` decorator below.
 ```python